overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 As I cannot use the production code, I use code samples from my POC for the demonstration -- [Github repo for Java](https://github.com/overfullstack/railway-oriented-validation) or [Github repo for Kotlin](https://github.com/overfullstack/railway-oriented-validation-kotlin).

-The code references in this post point to Java repo, but they can be correlated by name with the Kotlin repo.
+The code references in this post point to the Java repo, but they can be correlated by name with the Kotlin repo.

 # Talk Outline